markxnelson/converged/obaas/microtx/microtx.md

     }</copy>
     ```

-   That completes the implementation of the deposit service, and with that you are also done with the modifications for the Account Spring Boot microservice application to allow it to participate int he LRA.
+   That completes the implementation of the deposit service, and with that you are also done with the modifications for the Account Spring Boot microservice application to allow it to participate in the LRA.
 Next, you will create the Transfer Spring Boot microservice application.

 ## Task 8: Create the Transfer Service